New photos released from Epstein’s estate showing Trump, Bannon, Bill Clinton and other high-profile people

 Many of the men have been previously linked to Epstein, though the photos may shed new light on the extent of those relationships.

-Taken collectively, the 19 images – which the committee said came from Epstein’s estate – reinforce the financier was tied in the past to a wide variety of powerful and high-profile people whose ties to him are now under significant scrutiny.
+Taken collectively, the 19 images – which the Democrats on the committee said came from Epstein’s estate – reinforce the financier was tied in the past to a wide variety of powerful and high-profile people whose ties to him are now under significant scrutiny.

-One image released Friday shows what appears to be a bowl of novelty condoms with a caricature of Trump’s face; the bowl has a sign saying, “Trump condom $4.50,” and each condom bears an image of Trump’s face with the text, “I’m HUUUUGE!”
-Another showed Trump with six women with leis whose faces were redacted by the committee.
-Others included Steve Bannon and Epstein taking a photograph in a mirror; Bill Clinton with Epstein, Maxwell and another couple; and tech billionaire Bill Gates with the former Prince Andrew.
+One released image shows Trump with six women with leis whose faces were redacted by committee members, while another depicts what appears to be a bowl of novelty condoms with a caricature of Trump’s face with the text, “I’m HUUUUGE!”
+The condoms – shown in a bowl with a “Trump condom $4.50” sign – were produced by a novelty shop in New York City named Fishs Eddy.
+The item is described as a “political satire condom” in the National Museum of American History’s online collection.

+Other released images depict Steve Bannon and Epstein taking a photograph in a mirror; Bill Clinton with Epstein, Maxwell and another couple; and tech billionaire Bill Gates with the former Prince Andrew.
 Former Harvard President Larry Summers and lawyer Alan Dershowitz also appeared in pictures from the estate.

 None of the released images depict any sexual misconduct nor are believed to depict underage girls.
 It was not immediately clear when or where they were taken, or by whom.